 Aloo parathas are whole wheat tortillas stuffed with spiced potatoes.
 Making soft and fluffy parathas takes a lot of practice -- it’s all about feeling the dough, kneading it to the right consistency, rolling it out evenly, and flipping it at just the right moment to get the perfect golden color.
-My parathas are not as good my mother’s or my mother-in-law’s, but they’re getting there!
+My parathas are not as good as my mother’s or my mother-in-law’s, but they’re getting there!

 - Prep Time: 15 minutes